Arthofer/gcp-vault/README.md

 ------------ | ----------
 ProjectVault | vault-20160301

+### Get Authentication JSON File

+Authenticating with Google Cloud services requires a JSON file which is called the _account file_ in Terraform.

+This file is downloaded directly from the [Google Developers Console][gProject]:

+1. Click the menu button in the top left corner, and navigate to "Permissions", then "Service accounts", and finally "Create service account".

+1. Provide **vault-20160301** as the name and ID in the corresponding fields, select "Furnish a new private key", and select "JSON" as the key type.

+1. Clicking "Create" will download your credentials.

-**Note:** you'll be asked to setup billing infomation for this new project.
-If you are new user, Google gives you a $300.00 GCP credit for 60 days.
+1. Rename the downloaded json file to **account.json** **Note:** you'll be asked to setup billing infomation for this new project.
+If you are new user, Google gives you a `$300.00` GCP credit for 60 days.

-## Enable Google Cloud APIs for ProjectVault
+### Enable Google Cloud APIs for ProjectVault

 To use and control google cloud with command line tools, we need to enable Google Cloud APIs.